-- A. Creating slow moving traffic.
-Reducing the movement of the wanted vehicle may be accomplished by slowing the normal flow of traffic.
+- A. Creating slow moving traffic: Reducing the movement of the wanted vehicle may be accomplished by slowing the normal flow of traffic.
 This is accomplished by patrol units not involved in the pursuit entering the roadway sufficiently ahead of the violator.
-By slowing the flow of normal traffic, the violator and the pursuit vehicle are forced to reduce their speed. - B. Blocking.
-In pursuit at moderate speeds, blocking may be accomplishes by positioning a patrol vehicle in front of the violator and another patrol vehicle beside the violator.
+By slowing the flow of normal traffic, the violator and the pursuit vehicle are forced to reduce their speed. - B. Blocking: In pursuit at moderate speeds, blocking may be accomplished by positioning a patrol vehicle in front of the violator and another patrol vehicle beside the violator.
+(Other vehicles may be authorized as necessary by the watch commander).
 Speed should be reduced gradually until the violator is stopped.
 Every effort should be made to maximize officer safety and avoid actual contact with the violator's vehicle.